Make up to $100K with these 10 truly bizarre jobs

 They analyze the nutritional value of the ingredients and write reports on the foods they test.

 Helping man’s best friend isn’t such a bad job.
-Especially when you consider U.S. dog food tasters average about $46,536.
+Especially when you consider U.S. dog food tasters have a median annual pay of about $57,000.

 But, hey, maybe you’re craving human food instead of dog food.
 Then you’ll want to hear about…